It’s no secret that status pages are an effective way to keep your customers informed.

 What They Do: They offer various platform-as-a-service (PaaS) products that package software into containers to be used quickly.
 Users can then use these containers to build, run, and develop applications.
 Developers can then share and collaborate on application projects with all their tools and software in one place.

 These metrics are just below the statuses of their components and services.
 Each service or component has an icon that provides a breakdown of what is being monitored.
 This is a useful feature for less tech-savvy users.
 Incident history is also highly detailed and can be filtered so the user can easily search for more specific events.
-There is no clear color code, that would be beneficial for Docker.
+There is no clear color code, which would be beneficial for Docker.

 Overall, their status page is easy to navigate and includes the beneficial metrics feature, but it could be more transparent by having a clear color code for users.